|Commander / EDH||Legal|

 Leyline of the Void

-If Leyline of the Void is in your opening hand, you may begin the game with it in play.
+If Leyline of the Void is in your opening hand, you may begin the game with it on the battlefield.

-If a card would be put into an opponent's graveyard, remove it from the game instead.
+If a card would be put into an opponent's graveyard from anywhere, exile it instead.

 Leyline of the Void Discussion